 Girl Meets World, the highly anticipated sequel series to the immensely popular 90s family show Boy meets World, has not only been receiving positive reviews from critics lately—it’s been garnering some pretty great ratings for The Disney Channel, even though the show is a fairly big departure from the somewhat formulaic teen or pre-teen demographic shows currently airing on The Disney Channel.
-You can keep up with this great television show if you sign up with Dish Network Satellite TV.
+You can keep up with this great TV show online if you subscribe to a reliable cable Internet provider.

 The show’s first episodes didn’t receive too much glowing praise—many critics and even fans thought that it felt a little too cheesy and immature.
 As the show has progressed over the last year, however, it has drastically improved in terms of quality and has subsequently been getting a lot more positive attention from television critics.
 Why does the show’s star keep getting brighter?
 Let’s look at some reasons why the show just keeps getting better—and better!